jindal013/jaxformer-website-v2/_pages/sharded.md

 ---
 layout: distill
-title: "Sharded Model"
+title: "Inside the Sharded Model:<br>3-D Parallelism"
 permalink: /sharded/
-description: "Here we discuss 4 main parallelism techniques used for scaling LLMs: data parallelism, fully-sharded data parallelism (FSDP), pipeline parallelism and tensor parallelism.
+description: "Here we discuss the 4 main parallelism techniques used for scaling LLMs: data parallelism, fully-sharded data parallelism (FSDP), pipeline parallelism and tensor parallelism.
 For each, we discuss their theory and a scalable implementation."
 date: 2025-09-05
 future: true
 htmlwidgets: true